 If you follow the charming waterfront walk westwards from Te Papa you’ll reach the crescent shaped Oriental Bay beach, perfect in summer for a refreshing swim.
 Changing facilities, restrooms and showers are available.

-Just two miles (3km) from the city center you’ll find Zeelandia, a 225 hectare wildlife sanctuary set around a lake.
-Here the land has been carefully returned to its pre-human state, and is home to some rare native species, such as the tuatara (a throw-back to the age of the dinosaurs), the kaka (a forrest parrot), and the takahe (a flightless bird with olive-green plumage).
+Just two miles (3km) from the city center you’ll find Zealandia, a 225 hectare wildlife sanctuary set around a lake.
+Here the land has been carefully returned to its pre-human state, and is home to some rare native species, such as the tuatara (a throw-back to the age of the dinosaurs), the kaka (a forest parrot), and the takahe (a flightless bird with olive-green plumage).
 There’s an immersive exhibition center and cafe next to the sanctuary.
 A free shuttle bus to Zeelandia runs from the i-site visitor center and Cable Car top station.